learn-co-curriculum/optimizing-database-queries/README.md

 ### Indexing

 Databases are very good at scanning through lots of data quickly.
 However, in a production database that can be a lot of information.
-So a simple request to find whether a user by email (say, when authenticating a user) may become a costly request in production.
+So a simple request to find a user by email (say, when authenticating a user) may become a costly request in production.

 To solve this problem, you can add an index to a given column in a table.
 Indexing works similar to how the hash data structure works, and we encourage you to review that lesson in the algorithm coursework if you need more information.